grzybeek/YMTEditor/README.md

 **Known bugs:**
   - expressionMods in component and prop section is not editable as i couldn't figure it how to do it (currently all P_HEAD props are saved with "-0.5 0 0 0 0", so if you are adding any head prop that shouldn't hide hair, you have to change that manually in .ymt)
-  - Components drop-down is not implemented - you can't add/remove components currently (for example: you can't add jbib if you don't have it in your .ymt already)
   - clothData drop-down is not implemented - .ymt will be saved with "false" value

 _My coding skills are not greatest but it works 😛_